dustinpfister/blog_posts/_posts/js-array-reduce.md

 ### The source code examples in this post are on Github

-I have a test repository that contains all the source code for my [various posts on javaScript](/categories/js), and [this post is no exception when it comes to this](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-array-reduce).
+I have a test vjs repository that contains all the source code for my [various posts on javaScript](/categories/js), and [this post is no exception when it comes to this](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-array-reduce).
+This is where I park all the sour4ce code examples that I am writing about in this post as a whole, as well as additional notes, outlines, and so forth.

 ### 1.1 - Simple sum example